ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

         - Remove all ":8443" from the existing URL (such port is not used anymore)
       ```

-2. Restart Jetty to apply the changes:
+2. Restart IdP to apply the changes:
-   * `systemctl restart jetty.service`
+   * `touch /opt/jetty/webapps/idp.xml`

 3. Verify your IdP metadata on:
    *  `https://idp.example.org/idp/shibboleth`